iamsitting/iamsitting.github.io/content/papers/security.md

 ## Introduction

-The goal of this article is to address one of the most contentious doctrines in Christianity: the eternal security of salvation—commonly referred to as "once saved, always saved."
-This article approaches the topic primarily from a pastoral perspective, focusing not merely on doctrinal correctness, but on the profound impact this doctrine has on Christian experience, assurance, and spiritual growth.
-The focus on this topic stems not from its centrality as a doctrine, but because it is one of the most logically exclusive.
+This article tackles one of the most hotly debated questions in Christianity: Can someone lose their salvation?
+This doctrine—often called "once saved, always saved"—matters deeply because of how it affects real Christian life: our peace, our assurance, and our spiritual growth.
+I'm not addressing this because it's the most important doctrine, but because it presents such a clear either/or choice.
 Unlike other theological debates that allow for degrees of nuance or synthesis, the question of salvation’s permanence presents a binary dilemma: either salvation, once granted, is secure—or it can be lost.

 Consider debates such as predestination versus free will.
 While contentious, this discussion allows room for various nuanced positions—like compatibilism or limited libertarianism.
 Likewise, the debate over imputed versus infused righteousness features hybrid views that attempt to bridge elements of both.
 These are not strictly either/or.
 But contrast that with the question of Christ’s deity: Is Jesus God?
 That is binary.
 Either He is the eternal, omnipotent God, or He is not.
 And though heresies exist, the orthodox Christian faith holds firmly to the former.

 The same binary structure applies to the question at hand: Can someone lose their salvation?
 The answer must be yes or no. There is no middle ground.
 And that’s what makes this doctrine particularly polarizing.
 While it may not rise to the level of an essential like the deity of Christ, it is nonetheless a critical question—one that shapes assurance, discipleship, and how we understand the nature of grace itself.
 This article approaches the doctrine with that attitude in mind: it is not essential for salvation, but it is essential for the believer's peace, growth, and spiritual well-being.

-## Salvation by Faith, Not by Works
+## Salvation by Faith Alone

-Before exploring the question of whether salvation can be lost, this analysis must first begin with common ground: that salvation is by faith, and by faith alone.
-This section is intended to affirm that foundation—that salvation is a free gift received through faith, not a reward earned by works.

-While some theological systems assert that salvation is earned or kept through works, this article does not engage with those directly.
-That is a separate matter.
-Instead, this article assumes agreement with the historic Protestant conviction that salvation is received by grace through faith.
-This may also resonate with readers who affirm that salvation is initially received by faith but believe it must be maintained by works.
-For this section, however, the focus remains specifically on the receiving act—not the question of continuation.
+Before we dive into whether salvation can be lost, let's establish crucial common ground about how salvation is initially received.
+First, let's dismiss what virtually no one actually teaches: that justification or salvation is attained by works alone.
+Even Catholic theology affirms that grace and faith are necessary—the debate is whether faith operates alone or alongside works.

+This article acknowledges that Christians differ on whether salvation is received by faith singularly (sola fide) or faith seminally (faith that necessarily includes or produces works).
+For the purposes of this discussion, we're proceeding from the faith singular position—that justification is by faith alone.

+Here's the specific foundation: **Justification**—being declared righteous before God—comes by faith alone.
+From that justification flows what we might call **initial salvation**: regeneration and the receiving of eternal life.
+This initial salvation, being the direct result of justification, is therefore also received by faith alone, by grace, as a gift.

+When we speak of **eternal salvation**, we mean specifically salvation from eternal perdition—the eternal consequence designated for the unrighteous.
+Through justification by faith, believers are eternally saved from this eternal judgment.
+This aspect of salvation is what we mean when we discuss whether salvation can be "lost."

+This creates our working definition: when we speak of "salvation" in this context, we mean that initial deliverance from eternal condemnation and receiving of eternal life that results from justification by faith.
+Whether works play a role in the broader process of salvation (sanctification, temporal discipline, fellowship, etc.) is a related but separate question we'll address later.

+The distinction matters because it separates three different questions:
+1. **How is justification received?** (Answer: by faith alone)
+2. **How is initial salvation received?** (Answer: by faith alone, flowing from justification)
+3. **What role do works play after initial salvation?** (This is what we're investigating)

+By establishing this foundation, we create common ground that allows us to focus on the real question: not whether faith saves, but what happens after faith has saved.

 Scripture teaches clearly that salvation comes by faith: